kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 This document does not define a forward-proxy API.
 We may explore a complementary forward-proxy design in a follow-up proposal or subsection.

+### Network Egress Model (Needs Discussion)

+Some precedent exists throughout the community for egress which is supported at a network level.

+Prime examples include Linkerd (which supports BOTH `Gateway`, and network level (effectively `Mesh` level), and OVN-Kubernetes (`EgressRoute`).

+TODO: We need to analyze this use case and decide if it needs coverage from this proposal as well, and if not, document it as an alternative considered.
 ## Open Design Questions

 ### Gateway Resource